AliGhorashiCMT/Plasmons_Paper/Substitutional_Defects/README.md

 BN22NC, BN33NC, BN44NC: Carbon substituting Ntirogen in an hBN lattice.
 Note that we do not explore buckling because the phonon spectrum indicates that the structure is mechanically stable.

-Figures:
+**Figures**:

-Figure 1: Allbands.pdf and xsf files for all lattices.
+**Figure 1**: Allbands.pdf and xsf files for all lattices.
 The band eigenvalue files for each of the eight lattices is in the corresponding folder with extension bands.eigenvals.
 In figure 1, we have a bunch of comparisons of conductivites with those of graphene at 0.5 eV doping.
 We explicitly calculate, from first principles, the conductivity of graphene at 0.5 eV doping in ./Graphene/Graphene Conductivity.ipynb
 Bandwidths are written in large bold font for each material in Figure 1.ipynb Conductivity of BN3BC in folder ./BN3BC/Plasmons/ (in appropriately named python notebook) Conductivity of BN3NC in folder ./BN3NC/Plasmons/ (in appropriately named python notebook) (For all other superlattices, a similar folder and similarly appropriately named python notebook)

-Figure 2: AllPlasmons.pdf and Alltaus_allen.pdf
+**Figure 2**: AllPlasmons.pdf and Alltaus_allen.pdf

-Figure 3: Exchange_Splits.pdf and Doping-Bands.pdf
+**Figure 3**: Exchange_Splits.pdf and Doping-Bands.pdf

-Supplementary Figure 1: Exchange splitting models.
+**Supplementary Figure 1**: Exchange splitting models.
 Relevant pdf: Exchange_Splits.pdf

-Supplementary Figure 2: Landau Damping Region.
+**Supplementary Figure 2**: Landau Damping Region.
 Relevant pdf: LandauDamping.pdf

-Supplementary Figure 3: Inter vs Intraband contributions to plasmonic dispersion
+**Supplementary Figure 3**: Inter vs Intraband contributions to plasmonic dispersion

-Supplementary Figure 4: Comparison of Allen vs Shankar decay time.
+**Supplementary Figure 4**: Comparison of Allen vs Shankar decay time.
 Relevant pdf: Allen_v_Shankar.pdf

-Supplementary Figure 5: Buckling Phonons.
+**Supplementary Figure 5**: Buckling Phonons.
 Relevant pdf: Buckling-Phonons.pdf

 Decay times for graphene, argentene and Ag 3d are stored in respective folders in tau.txt